 Upon learning of the sudden ailment of President Eisenhower, President Garcia immediately cabled the former and expressed his hope for his “speedy recovery.”

-PRESIDENT Garcia today issued an executive order creating a committee to take charge of the inauguration of the President and the Vice-President of the Philippines on December 30, 1957.
+PRESIDENT garcia today issued an executive order creting a committee to take charge of the inauguration of the President and the Vice-President of the Philippines on December 30, 1957.